ClusterDuck-Protocol/ClusterDuck-Protocol/README.md

 # Installation
 Check out the [ClusterDuck Protocol] website for more information and to learn about projects built upon this codebase.
-You can reach out directly on our [Slack] too!
-Check out our [How To Build A Duck User Manual] for in depth instructions for setting up your environment and materials.
+You can reach out directly on our [Slack] too for any questions!

+To use the ClusterDuck Protocol follow the [How To Build a Duck](doc/howToBuildADuck.md) instalation guide.

 - [Use with platformIO](doc/howToBuildADuck.md#PlatformIO)